 Small glass particles for strength and resin for colour.

 Yes this can be done.
 However it is not always recommended unless the filling has cracks or cavity.
-Come and visit Malouf Dental and let a specialist dentist examine your fillings and recommend the safest and most appropriate treatment for you.
+Come and visit Malouf Dental, your trusted Brisbane dentist to examine your fillings and recommend the safest and most appropriate treatment for you.

 They will feel natural and when the anesthesia wears off and you have regained the senses in your tooth then you will not notice anything different.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.